Skip to main content

 velatir test

-Rotate the API key
+Rotate the ingest key

 velatir set-api-key --key vltr_new_key